Doja Cat, John Travolta, Adam Driver star in Super Bowl ads

 This photo provided by Google shows Doja Cat in a scene from Google's 2023 Super Bowl NFL football spot.
 Big name advertisers are paying as much as $7 million for a 30-second spot during the big game on Sunday, Feb.
 12, 2023.
 In order to get as much as a return on investment for those million, most advertisers release their ads in the days ahead of the big game to get the most publicity for their spots.
 (Google via AP) This photo provided by Booking.com shows Melissa McCarthy in scene from Booking.com 2023 Super Bowl NFL football spot.
 Big name advertisers are paying as much as $7 million for a 30-second spot during the big game on Sunday, Feb.
 12, 2023.
 In order to get as much as a return on investment for those million, most advertisers release their ads in the days ahead of the big game to get the most publicity for their spots.
 (Booking.com via AP) This photo provided by Squarespace shows Adam Driver in a scene from Squarespace 2023 Super Bowl NFL football spot.
 Big name advertisers are paying as much as $7 million for a 30-second spot during the Super Bowl on Sunday, Feb.
 12, 2023.
 (Squarespace via AP) This photo provided by T-Mobile shows Zach Braff and Donald Faison, and John Travolta in scene from T-Mobile 2023 Super Bowl NFL football spot.
 Big name advertisers are paying as much as $7 million for a 30-second spot during the Super Bowl on Sunday, Feb.
 12, 2023.
 (T-Mobile via AP) This photo provided by Rakuten Rewards shows Alicia Silverstone in a scene from Rakuten Rewards 2023 Super Bowl NFL football spot.
 Big name advertisers are paying as much as $7 million for a 30-second spot during the big game on Sunday, Feb.
 12, 2023.
 In order to get as much as a return on investment for those million, most advertisers release their ads in the days ahead of the big game to get the most publicity for their spots.
 (Rakuten Rewards via AP) This photo provided by Bud Light shows a scene from Bud Light 2023 Super Bowl NFL football spot.
 Big name advertisers are paying as much as $7 million for a 30-second spot during the big game on Sunday, Feb.
 12, 2023.
 In order to get as much as a return on investment for those million, most advertisers release their ads in the days ahead of the big game to get the most publicity for their spots.
 (Bud Light via AP) This photo provided by Frito-Lay shows Aaron Paul, Bryan Cranston and Raymond Cruz in scene from PopCorners 2023 Super Bowl NFL football spot.
 Big name advertisers are paying as much as $7 million for a 30-second spot during the big game on Sunday, Feb.
 12, 2023.
 In order to get as much as a return on investment for those million, most advertisers release their ads in the days ahead of the big game to get the most publicity for their spots.
 (Frito-Lay via AP) This photo provided by Paramount+ shows Sylvester Stallone from a scene from Paramount+ 2023 Super Bowl NFL football spot.
 (Paramount+ via AP) This photo provided by Planters shows a scene from Planters 2023 Super Bowl NFL football spot.
 (Planters via AP) This photo provided by Skechers shows Tony Romo and Snoop Dogg from a scene from Skechers 2023 Super Bowl NFL football spot. ( Skechers via AP) This photo provided by Uber shows Montell Jordan a scene from Uber One 2023 Super Bowl NFL football spot.
 (Uber via AP)

-NEW YORK (AP) — The Super Bowl is advertising's biggest, glitziest stage.
+NEW YORK (AP) — The big day for marketers has arrived: The Super Bowl is advertising's biggest, glitziest stage.

-Big name advertisers from Netflix to Google are paying as much as $7 million for a 30-second spot during the big game on Sunday, seeking to capture the attention of the roughly 100 million viewers who tune in each year.
+Big name advertisers from Netflix to Google paid as much as $7 million for a 30-second spot during the game Sunday night, seeking to capture the attention of the roughly 100 million viewers who tune in each year.

-To get the most out of those millions, most advertisers release their ads in the days ahead of the big game to maximize publicity for their spots.
-In the ads released so far, John Travolta and “Scrubs” stars Donald Faison and Zach Braff sing a T-Mobile themed version of “Summer Nights” from “Grease,” Adam Driver creates multiple versions of himself for Squarespace, and Alicia Silverstone reprises her “Clueless” character for online shopping site Rakuten.
+To get the most out of those millions, many advertisers released their ads days ahead of the big game to maximize publicity.
+Ram spoofed ads for erectile dysfunction in a commercial for its Ram 1500 REV electric pickup by showing drivers worried about “premature electrification.”
+In other ads, John Travolta and “Scrubs” stars Donald Faison and Zach Braff sing a T-Mobile themed version of “Summer Nights” from “Grease,” Adam Driver creates multiple versions of himself for Squarespace, and Alicia Silverstone reprises her “Clueless” character for the online shopping site Rakuten.

 AVOCADOS FROM MEXICO